Microfibre swab, cork grease, duster brush, mouthpiece brush, large microfibre cloth, key oil, pad paper and cordura carrying case.

 4. Keep the key pressed for a few seconds so the paper can absorb moisture from the pad.

 5. Remove the paper only when the key isn't pressed down.

 6. Repeat 2 to 3 times, using different areas of the paper.

 If the pads seem to be at all sticky (after moisture has been removed) use a new sheet of cleaning paper.

-Exceptional instruments for students and advanced players.
-Odyssey Brasswind has been painstakingly designed by British Master Craftsman Peter Pollard, one of the most sought after custom brass and woodwind builders in the world to produce instruments of breath-taking quality.
+Exceptional instruments and essential accessories for students and advanced players.
+Odyssey Brasswind instruments and accessories have been painstakingly designed by British Master Craftsman Peter Pollard, one of the most sought after custom brass and woodwind builders in the world to produce instruments of breath-taking quality and supremely useable accessories.
 More...